Ivan Cankar Cultural Center

 Nada Beros, WBB Contact and Coordinator

-The WBB exhibition in Slovenia was presented at the Seventh International Festival of Contemporary Arts – City of Women as a virtual exhibition.
+The WBB exhibition in Slovenia was presented at the Seventh International Festival of Contemporary Arts – City of Women, as a permanent virtual exhibition at the Ivan Cankar Cultural Center.

 A VIVID NETWORK